What to Eat Before Hot Yoga? What to Eat After Hot Yoga?

 Nuts

-You’ll find magnesium in many nuts such as almonds, cashews, peanuts, a handful pile of nuts is perfect option for refuel after hot yoga class.
+You’ll find magnesium in many nuts such as almonds, cashews, and peanuts, a handful pile of nuts is the perfect option for refuelling after the class.

 A cup of smoothie